 But despite the near-universal agreement that the healthcare industry must never again be so unprepared, there’s growing concern that the sense of urgency is waning before any steps to improve the system’s frontline medical response have been taken.

-The consequences have taken their toll on the healthcare industry.
+Undoubtedly, the consequences have taken their toll on the healthcare industry.

 There's no denying that healthcare professionals are dedicated, hard-working individuals, all doing their best under often extraordinary conditions.